JordWyatt/rightmove-by-notice-period/README.md

 furnishTypes - Comma seperated string of eligible furnishing types, valid values: furnished, unfurnished,partFurnished

 [gspread]
-serviceAccountConfigurationPath= - Path to your Google API service account configuration sheetName - Name of the sheet to write to
+serviceAccountConfigurationPath - Path to your Google API service account configuration sheetName - Name of the sheet to write to

 [mailer] (Optional, can be used to email results)